pagkly/Zed/Investopedia3/Risk.md

 Risk
 ## What Is Risk?

-Risk is defined in financial terms as the chance that an outcome or investment's actual gains will differ from an expected outcome or [return](https://www.investopedia.com/terms/r/roys-safety-first-criterion.asp).
+Risk is defined in financial terms as the chance that an outcome or investment's actual gains will differ from an expected outcome or [[return]](https://www.investopedia.com/terms/r/roys-safety-first-criterion.asp).
 Risk includes the possibility of losing some or all of an original investment.

 Quantifiably, risk is usually assessed by considering historical behaviors and outcomes.
-In finance, standard deviation is a common metric associated with risk.
-[Standard deviation](https://www.investopedia.com/terms/s/standarddeviation.asp) provides a measure of the volatility of asset prices in comparison to their historical averages in a given time frame.
+In finance, standard deviation is a common metric associated with risk. [[Standard deviation]](https://www.investopedia.com/terms/s/standarddeviation.asp) provides a measure of the volatility of asset prices in comparison to their historical averages in a given time frame.

-Overall, it is possible and prudent to manage [investing risks](https://www.investopedia.com/terms/f/financial-exposure.asp) by understanding the basics of risk and how it is measured.
+Overall, it is possible and prudent to manage [[investing risks]](https://www.investopedia.com/terms/f/financial-exposure.asp) by understanding the basics of risk and how it is measured.
 Learning the risks that can apply to different scenarios and some of the ways to manage them holistically will help all types of investors and business managers to avoid unnecessary and costly losses.

 #### Understanding Risk And Time Horizon